 - PALS Mid-Year is a more flexible tool than the fall and spring assessments, in that not all tasks have to be administered.
 The PALS Online System will accept score entry for any tasks that you enter, even if assessment is not “complete.”

 - The PALS-K Mid-Year Concept of Word rhyme is “Rain Rain Go Away.”
 Begin reciting it with your students any time (as early as the first day of school!).

-- The PALS 1-3 Mid-Year Concept of Word rhyme is “Hey Diddle Diddle.”
+- The PALS Plus Mid-Year Concept of Word rhyme is “Hey Diddle Diddle.”
 This is usually only administered to students who were required to take it in the fall.

-- If teachers administering PALS 1-3 or PALS Plus would like to see an IORL (instructional oral reading level) diagnosis and/or use the Grouping Function using mid-year data, they need to include all of the tasks that were required in the fall, including spelling features, so that the system has enough data to do this.
+- If teachers administering PALS Plus would like to see an IORL (instructional oral reading level) diagnosis and/or use the Grouping Function using mid-year data, they need to use the same administration sequence that was required in the fall, including spelling features, so that the system has enough data to do this.